stashed/docs/docs/guides/latest/platforms/aks.md

 # Using Stash with Azure Kubernetes Service (AKS)

-This guide will show you how to use Stash to backup and restore volumes of a Kubernetes workload in [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/).
+This guide will show you how to use Stash to backup and restore volumes of a Kubernetes workload running in [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/).
 Here, we are going to backup a volume of a Deployment into [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/).
 Then, we are going to show how to restore this backed up data into a volume of another Deployment.

 ## Before You Begin